polsys/ennemi/docs/what-is-entropy.md

 $$
 Intuitively, if you drew a Venn diagram of the two random variables, the mutual information would give the size of their intersection.
-MI is a relative measure, and it is not affected by typical transformations of the variables $X$ and $Y$.
+MI is a relative measure, and it is not affected by monotonic transformations of the variables $X$ and $Y$.

-(In technical terms, it is invariant on homeomorphisms.)
+(In technical terms, it is invariant under measurable bijections with measurable inverse.
+Under sufficient symmetry, piecewise bijectivity is enough.)

 If, and only if, the variables $X$ and $Y$ are independent, their mutual information is zero.